fuseio/fuse-network/README.md

 Please copy it for the later use.
 It will be needed for the `--address` argument where it will be added in plain text.

-##### Explorer node
+##### Archival node
-If you want to run a node to be used by the [blockscout explorer](https://github.com/fuseio/blockscout/tree/fuse) run the following command:
+If you intent to run an archival node, for example for the explorer [blockscout explorer](https://github.com/fuseio/blockscout/tree/fuse):

 ```
 ## Start parity container with all necessary arguments.